MaxisJaisi/maxisjaisi.github.io/index.md

 layout: home
 ---

-Hello!
-I'm Maxis, a third year math PhD student in the [mathematics department](https://www-math.umd.edu/) at the University of Maryland, College Park.
-I obtained my bachelor of science degree in mathematics from Xiamen University Malaysia in 2021.
+Welcome!
+I'm Maxis, a math PhD student in the [Mathematics Department](https://www-math.umd.edu/) at the University of Maryland, College Park.
+I started in August 2022.
 Outside of work I like taking naps, as I only work best when I get enough rest.

  Mathematics is only one out of many other things I'm interested in.
-I say more [here](\personal), where I talk a little bit more about my personal background.
+I share more about this and a little about my personal background [here](\personal).

 <p align = "center">
 <img src="\assets\pictures\main\bike.jpg" width="50%" height="50%">